 What do we do?

-Support and scientific advice in the design of studies and drafting of research protocols to ensure the best scientific and technical standards. ensure the best scientific and technical standards.
+Support and scientific advice in the design of studies and drafting of research protocols that ensure the highest scientific and technical standards.

-Provide scientific-regulatory advice in a way that harmonises scientific and regulatory requirements in order to achieve rapid and efficient requirements are harmonised in order to achieve rapid and efficient authorisation of diagnostic and therapeutic and therapeutic aids and medical devices if necessary.
+Provide scientific-regulatory advice to harmonize scientific and regulatory requirements in order to efficiently and quickly obtain authorization for diagnostic and therapeutic means and medical devices if necessary.

 Clinical Operations Development

-In order to support independent clinical research, the platform has a multidisciplinary team that enables the following activities to be carried out both nationally and internationally:
+With the aim of supporting independent clinical research, the platform has a multidisciplinary team that enables the following activities both nationally and internationally:

 • Design and methodology